pratikisc/ISCSalesOps/SFDC Case Bookings/000 Base Table: Cases grouped by Opportunities.md

 ---
 title: Base Table for Cases with Opportunity
-NOTE: Only Bookings with Commission Processing flag = NULL are included; Only Renewal, Term Extension, Amendment, Transfer included in grouping.
+!!!
+IMPORTANT NOTE: Only Bookings with Commission Processing flag = NULL are included; Only Renewal, Term Extension, Amendment, Transfer included in grouping.
-View Name: sfdc-case-w0001v1-t0000-a1-base-table
+View Name: '"commissions"."sfdc-case-w0001v2-t0000-a1-base-table"'
 Status: Interim View.
 ---